Nutrient Pollution-One of America’s Most Challenging Environmental Problems

 How the Government Address the Nutrient Pollution

-EPA is working with its many partners to address nutrient pollution across the country.
+EPA is working with its many partners to address nutrient pollution nationwide.
 EPA

 • Provides technical guidance and resources to help states develop water quality criteria for nitrogen and phosphorus